upstars-global/cloudflare-domain-expiration-exporter/README.md

 ## Set manual expiration

 You can set the expiration date manually by setting domain expirations in file `manual_expiration.yaml`.
-To da that you can simply copy the `manual_expiration.example.yaml` file and set the expiration date for the domains.
+To do that you can simply copy the `manual_expiration.example.yaml` file and set the expiration date for the domains.

 ## License